London court revives $3.5 bln mass forex lawsuit against banks | Business

 The Competition Appeal Tribunal (CAT) last year ruled the claims could only be brought on an opt-in basis, meaning claimants have to expressly join the case, even though the CAT found that rendered them unviable.
 But the Court of Appeal overturned that decision on Tuesday, allowing the case to proceed at the CAT.

 Evans's lawyer, Anthony Maton from law firm Hausfeld, said in a statement: "A judgment of this nature was required for all those UK businesses – big and small – who have suffered loss as a result of the manipulation of the FX markets to achieve restitution."
-JP Morgan and UBS declined to comment.
-The other banks did not immediately respond to a request for comment.
+JP Morgan, Citi, UBS, Barclays, Natwest and MUFG all declined to comment.

 Evans' case is based on findings made by the European Commission, which fined banks more than 1 billion euros ($1.1 billion) in 2019 for rigging the multitrillion-dollar foreign exchange market between 2007 and 2013.
 Some of the world's biggest investment banks have paid more than a combined $11 billion in fines to settle U.S., British and European regulatory allegations that traders manipulated currency rates for years.